When Nonprofits Have A Financial Emergency, There’s Now A Fund To Bail Them Out

 ORA piloted the concept with $5 million in 2017.
 “For example, we provided an NGO working in Pakistan with a $59,000 loan when the Pakistani government started interfering with civil society groups, freezing this particular organization’s ability to receive international wire transfers,” says executive director Maya Winkelstein in an email to Fast Company.
 “We also loaned $220,000 to an East African social enterprise that produces health food after its largest customer, a well-establish chain of grocery stores, went out of business unexpectedly.”

-Another investment early investment was a $392,000 bridge loan to a pay-as-you-go solar farm rental company working in Tanzania and Ghana.
+Another early investment was a $392,000 bridge loan to a pay-as-you-go solar farm rental company working in Tanzania and Ghana.
 The solar group had secured a large contract that was backed by an equality fund that due to “internal staffing issues” had to delay investment.
-Instead of the business opportunity evaporating, the social enterprise, which works with various nonprofits in these regions, was able to complete work on schedule and continue and then repay ORA when the original deal went through.
+Instead of the business opportunity evaporating, the social enterprise, which works with various nonprofits in these regions, was able to complete the job on schedule, continue operating, and then repay ORA when the original deal went through.

 So far, none of ORA’s partners have defaulted, although the group expects about 5% to do so eventually.
 The return from low-interest rates will hopefully cover that while allowing the group to reinvest in other organizations that may need it in perpetuity.
 “The impact investing industry has questioned why there aren’t any social enterprise ‘unicorns’ yet,” Bressan says.
 “We believe it is because these organizations are operating without a safety net–one stroke of bad luck can throw their growth and social impact forever off track.”